acidcrash376/Deploy-SplunkForwarder/README.md

 ## To-Do
-1. ~~Create a Diagnostics menu
+1. ~~Create a Diagnostics menu~~
-2. ~~Move List Host, Ping Host, Test WinRM on Host options to Diagnostics
+2. ~~Move List Host, Ping Host, Test WinRM on Host options to Diagnostics~~
-3. ~~Create a Check Service and Restart Service check in Diagnostics
+3. ~~Create a Check Service and Restart Service check in Diagnostics~~
 4. Add a function to populate the computers.txt from active directory
+5. Import computers list from Active Directory